Q: Do I need corbels to support my granite counter top?

 First decide what type of finish you want.
 Once you decide on a finish you will want to clean the corbels with a cleaner that removes oils, dirt and dust.
 After the pieces are cleaned thoroughly apply the finish you picked out using the instructions provided on the paint you have.
 Since there are several finish options you may want to consult with a professional if you have questions.
 We always recommend powder coating when possible or using a high quality rust preventative paint.

 Q: I’m planning on using a 6’x16” granite slab for my entry table.
 How many corbels will I need?
 How do I support these properly?

-A: Granite entry tables with these dimensions are commonly used in homes and businesses.
-Try to place your corbels where you find studs in the wall.
-Studs can usually be found at 16" intervals, and if you can use these for the entry table’s support, this is a much better option.
+First of all congrats on the entryway upgrade!
+Granite entry tables with these dimensions are commonly used in homes and businesses.
+For support is is very important that you mount the corbels to a wall stud for maximum support, your wall studs can usually be found at 16" intervals.
 If you don’t run into a stud where you need to mount a corbel, use large toggle bolts and opt for at least three corbels to ensure proper support.
 If you find studs, even two corbels can do the job.
 It is highly recommended that you use an under mount angle plate to support the entry table, whether you find studs or not.
-Kindly refer to the Installation guide for further details.
+Kindly refer to our "Installation Guide" for further details.

 Q: Why should I choose Wrought Iron Corbels over wood?
 What are the benefits?

 Wrought Iron is stronger and sturdier than wood, because it is stronger less material is needed giving you more room under the counter, bar, shelf or cabinets.
 Iron corbels are also suitable for outdoor as well as indoor applications, and you can get more ornate and elaborate designs with wrought iron.
 Ultimately your decision comes down to preference, some people simply prefer the look of wood over iron.